 The objective of this physical work program was to lay out a sampling grid system in preparation for a geochemical soils sampling program.
 A budget of approximately \$3,600 was expended to lay out 2,350 metres of sampling grid.
-The next step to be taken is to initiate a geochemistry soils program over the
+The next step to be taken is to initiate a geochemistry soils program over the entire grid and prospect the ridge for geological structures.

-Subsequently, the Standard claim has had sufficient work and cash expended on it to maintain it in good standing with the Ministry of Energy and Mines until February 23, 2005.
+The Standard claim had sufficient work and cash expended on it to maintain it in good standing with the Ministry of Energy and Mines until February 23, 2005.